exonum/exonum-doc/src/architecture/consensus.md

 in the prevote messages from other validators and the `propose_hash` received in the proposal message.

-Thus, split of work helps reduce the negative impact of Byzantine nodes on the overall system performance.
+Thus, the split of work helps reduce the negative impact of Byzantine nodes on the overall system performance.

 ### Requests Algorithm